JujuAdams/Scribble/8.0/scribble-methods.md

 |`pointerX`|number  |x position of the mouse/cursor                                                                             |
 |`pointerY`|number  |y position of the mouse/cursor                                                                             |

 This function returns the name of a region if one is being hovered over.
-You can define a region in your text by using the `[region,<name>]` / `[/region]` formatting tags.
+You can define a region in your text by using the `[region,<name>]` and `[/region]` formatting tags.

 !> Using this function requires that `SCRIBBLE_ALLOW_GLYPH_DATA_GETTER` be set to `true`.